Science and technology in Bulgaria: Overview

 Spending on research and development is low, amounting to 0.78% of GDP, and the bulk of public R&D funding goes to the Bulgarian Academy of Sciences (BAS).
 Private businesses accounted for more than 73% of R&D expenditures and employed 42% of Bulgaria's 22,000 researchers in 2015.
 The same year, Bulgaria ranked 39th out of 50 countries in the Bloomberg Innovation Index, the highest score being in education (24th) and the lowest in value-added manufacturing (48th).
 By 2020, Bulgaria ranked 42nd, but with an increase in value-added manufacturing to 33rd.

-Bulgaria was ranked 35th in the Global Innovation Index in 2021, up from 40th in 2019.
+Bulgaria was ranked 37th in the Global Innovation Index in 2025.

 Chronic government underinvestment in research since 1990 has forced many professionals in science and engineering to leave Bulgaria.
 Despite the lack of funding, research in chemistry, materials science and physics remains strong.

 High levels of female participation in science and engineering, a legacy of the Socialist era, are characteristic for all fields of research.